Xyfir/Documentation/xyfir-annotations/developers.md

 A function is setup that accepts an `item` argument which is the id of an item within the active annotation set.
 When this function is called, it pulls the `annotations` object array for the item from the annotation set and opens a fullscreen overlay that allows the user to view the item's annotations.

 xyBooks must also account for an issue that is in a ways the opposite of the issue described in Step 3.
 Since the longest searches are matched first, it is possible that a highlight might be *within* another highlight. xyBooks does not differentiate in the styling of highlights that exist within other highlights, so the user does not know that they might be clicking on a highlight different than what they believe they're clicking on.
-To solve this issue, xyBooks offers a popup menu that allows the user to select the item they want to view when they click/tap on a nested highlight.
-That popup is only present if a nested highlight is being selected.
+To solve this issue, xyBooks currently only shows the deepest clicked highlight, however in the future will offer a popup menu that allows the user to select the item they want to view when they click/tap on a nested highlight.
+That popup should only be present if a nested highlight is being selected.

-### Step 6: Unwrapping Highlights
+### Step 6: Removing Highlights

-Should the user want to disable annotation highlights or switch to another annotation set, the current highlights must be removed.
-There are many ways to do this but xyBooks does it by 'unwrapping' all `span` elements within the chapter's HTML that has a class of `annotation`.
-The content within a `span.annotation` element is pulled out and put into its parent element.
-Afterward the `span.annotation` element is removed from the DOM.
+Should the user want to disable annotation highlights or switch to another annotation set, the current highlights must first be removed.
+There are many ways to do this but xyBooks does it by simply replacing the chapter's HTML with the unmodified HTML that was saved *before* the annotations were inserted.